 Best electronics drum pads: MusicRadar’s Choice

-At the very top of the list we’ve got the Roland SPD-SX Special Edition because of its intuitive design, high quality playback and unmatched durability.
-The red ‘Special Edition’ is the one to go for here, as it includes an additional 12GB of storage compared with the standard edition (taking the total to 16).
-If you’re looking for an instrument to trigger any sound – not just percussion – this is the pad for you.
+At the very top of the list we’ve got the Roland SPD-SX Pro because of its intuitive design, high quality playback and unmatched durability.
+There are three modles in the SPD-SX range, but the Pro edition is the one to go for here, as it includes 32GB of storage, customisable LEDs for each pad, loads of sounds on board and a powerful multi-effect engine.
+If you’re looking for an instrument to trigger any sound - not just percussion - this is the pad for you.

 Alternatively, the Roland Octapad SPD-30 (Version 2) is the best available percussion pad.
 There are 99 kits available, spanning high quality electronic drum sounds to all manner of world music instruments.
 The pad-sensing technology comes from Roland’s V-Drums, which enables unmatched realism in terms of playing feel and excellent isolation between pads.